volxp/RobloxExternal-KernelMode/README.md

 **KDMAPPER**

 ## Offsets & Update
-you can update in the `Update.hpp`
+you can update in the `Update/Offsets.hpp`

 credits: Volxphy, Forlorn (tysm for the instance and the idea of external)